nicnocquee/simple-i18n-next/readme.md

 ## Why?

 Making your Next.js project support multiple languages should be simple.
 There shouldn't be too much setup involved.
-The existing solutions for internationalization (i18n) like react-i18next are too complicated for my taste, e.g., you need to instantiate an instance, add middleware, etc. I just want to have a dictionary of translations and use it in my components.
+The existing solutions for internationalization (i18n) like react-i18next are too complicated for my taste, e.g., you need to instantiate an instance, add middleware, add helpers for the server side and client side, etc. _I just want to provide a dictionary of translations and use it in my components_.
 That's it.
 If you're like me, this CLI is for you too.

 ## Features